zdh2292390/zdh2292390.github.io/_pages/awards.md

 redirect_from:
   - /awards.html
 ---
+- Best Student Paper Award from 2023 International Conference on Information Systems
 - Travel Award from the 37th AAAI Conference on Artificial Intelligence, 2023
 - Dean’s Dissertation Fellowship at Rutgers University
 - Student Scholarship from INFORMS Workshop on Data Science